zdk/pg-search-thai/README.md

 Use PostgreSQL Full Text Search for Thai language (which spaces were not used to separate words )

-This extension requires Thai word breaking routine in LibThai, libiconv for character encoding conversion (that requires by LibThai word breaking as it can only do tis-620 character encoding word segmentation) and a pre-installed postgresql (which is required for C compiler find `pg_config` to build this extension).
+This extension requires Thai word breaking routine in LibThai, libiconv for character encoding conversion (that requires by LibThai word breaking as it can only do tis-620 character encoding word segmentation) and a pre-installed postgresql (which is required for C compiler to find `pg_config` in order to build this extension).
 If LibThai is _not_ installed on your system, then please [check out](http://linux.thai.net/projects/libthai) for installation details or read the next installation section.

 ##Installation